RishabhVishwakarma1729/Convolutional_Neural_Networks/README.md

   - Visualize confusion matrix and misclassified examples.

 - **Visualization:**
-  - Display sample predictions using both Matplotlib and OpenCV.
+  - Display sample predictions using Matplotlib.
   - Highlight correct and incorrect predictions with labels.

 ---